 Use a two-step sample plan:

-Pay attention to boring details:
+Pay attention to small but important details:

 A manufacturer that welcomes mock-ups is telling you, “We know production reality.”
 That’s a good sign.